-Section 2.1 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.2 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, members of Humana Medicare Employer PDP may be eligible to end their membership at other times of the year.
+In certain situations, members of Humana Basic Rx Plan (PDP) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

 - Who is eligible for a Special Enrollment Period?
 If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment Period.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website www.medicare.gov: - Usually, when you have moved - If you have Medicaid. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - Where applicable, if you enroll in the Program of All-inclusive Care for Elderly (PACE). - When are Special Enrollment Periods?
-The enrollment periods vary depending on your situation.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - If you have moved out of your plan's service area. - If you have Medicaid. - If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - Note: If you're in a drug management program, you may not be able to change plans.
+Chapter 3, Section 10 tells you more about drug management programs. - When are Special Enrollment Periods?
+The enrollment periods vary depending on your situation. - What can you do?
+To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users call 1-877-486-2048.
+If you are eligible to end your membership because of a special situation, you can choose to change both your